Chemical methods of weed control – a set of methods aimed at destroying and preventing the spread of weeds with the use of chemicals.

 - strengthen the effect of agronomic practices and fertilizers as regulators of weed infestation;

 - systematically consider the effect and aftereffect of each herbicide;

 - reduce consumption rates and the number of treatments due to the positive effect, combining all elements of the system;

-- replace, where possible, chemical methods with non-chemical ones.
+- replace, where possible, chemical methods of weed control with non-chemical methods.

 The system of herbicides in crop rotations is determined by the composition of cultivated plants, agroclimatic conditions and soil type.
 For example, in crop rotations on sod-podzolic soils (1 – seeded fallow, 2 – winter wheat, 3 – barley + perennial grasses, 4-5 – perennial grasses, 6 – winter wheat, 7 – potatoes, 8 – barley) herbicides were used only in crops of winter wheat, potatoes and barley.
 At the same time the reduction of weed infestation was 80-95%, and the productivity of the crop rotation increased from rotation to rotation.